seatrips/Easy_prepare_VPS/README.md

 - set custom ports
 - possibility to make User with sudo rights
 - copy ssh key to new User
-- set passpword authentigation no
+- set passpword authentication no
 - set empty password no

 @seatrips